chen-siyuan/usaco-java/README.md

 # USACO Solutions in Java

 This repository is for storing my practice solutions for USACO contests.
 I'm currently in Rank Silver.
+Note: for problems around and before 2013, "bronze" is equivalent to current "silver."

 ## Where to find the problems